All of our content is written by humans, not robots. Learn More

 Recap: How to Opt Out of LexisNexis

-You can start the LexisNexis opt out process by either using a data removal service or by manually doing it yourself.
+You can start the LexisNexis opt out process by either using a data removal service like DeleteMe or by manually doing it yourself.
 There are pros and cons to both.
 To recap, a data removal service is a great choice if you don’t mind subscribing and paying a monthly fee.
 Keep in mind that this route also removes your data from hundreds of other databases.

 On the other hand, you can opt out of LexisNexis for free on your own by following our instructions above.
 It’s a simple seven-step process that we found to be very beginner-friendly.
 The only downside to this is that your data can still be found on multiple other databases.
 It’s definitely possible to manually remove yourself from these other data broker sites, but it will be a tricky and long process.